RKHashmani/QuobileNet/README.md

 # QuobileNet
-MobileNetV2-based Hybrid Quantum-Classical Object Detector
+A MobileNetV2-based Hybrid Quantum-Classical Object Detector.
+For instructions on how to run, please see below.

 Our project aims to create a hybrid model of popular object detection networks.
 Primarily, we are focusing on RetinaNet with a MobileNet (and possibly ResNet-18) feature extraction backbone.
 Our goal is to introduce quantum layers and measure various performance statistics such as mean Average Precision (mAP) and the number of epochs taken to reach a comparable Loss value.